unitio-org/rack-ga-track/README.md

 Rack::GaTrack is a rack middleware that extracts Google Analytics Campaign params from the request.
 Specifically, it looks for a param utm\_source in the request.
-If found, it creates a cookie with utm\_source, utm\_content, utm\_term, utm\_campaign, and time.
+If found, it creates a cookie with utm\_source, utm\_content, utm\_term, utm\_campaign,landing_page (path), referer, and time.
 Anytime utm_source is found in the request the cookie will be updated with the new Google Analytics Campaign params.

 Use Case